 Vegan meat to come

 Liz Matthews, Taco Bell’s Global Chief Food Innovation Officer, teased, “We have long been a leader in the vegetarian space, but this year, we have more meatless options in store that vegetarians, veggie-curious, and even meat-eaters will love.”
-The company is partnering with Beyond Meat to develop brand-specific, plant-based meats to add to its vegetarian and vegan menu.
-While the launch of Taco Bell vegan meat has yet to be announced, we’ll be one of the firsts to spread the word when this information is available.
+The company has partnered with Beyond Meat to develop brand-specific, plant-based meats and also created its own Taco Bell Test Kitchen versions.
+While two vegan-friendly items have come and gone, we’ll be the first to spread the word when either of these vegan eats make it to the permanent menu.

 Tanya Flink is a Digital Editor at VegNews as well as a writer and runner living in Orange County, CA.